 Resize your browser window and everything reshuffles itself so it will always fit the screen.

 That works pretty well, but if your background is in print design like mine is, it takes some getting used to, watching your carefully designed layout adopt a mind of its own.
-Pictures can move around the layout and position themselves where you don’t want them.
-Which means that after you apply a responsive style to a page you really need to read everything and make sure it still makes sense.
+Pictures can move around the layout and position themselves to where you don’t think they work best.
+Which means that after you apply a responsive style to a page you really need to test your stuff a lot.

 Which is something I haven’t done yet.